Hong Kong, China

 All undergraduate Art and Design courses require a good portfolio of artwork.
 Some postgraduate courses also require a portfolio, others require a proposal of studies while some courses require both a portfolio and a proposal of studies.
-Please check faculty website for specific requirements.
+Please check the faculty website for specific requirements.

 Computing, Engineering and the Built Environment (CEBE)

 All undergraduate courses in the CEBE faculty require Mathematics at O Level.
-However for the Engineering suite and BEng Telecommunication and Networks, Mathematics is required at AS Level minimum Grade C or the equivalent.
+However, for the Engineering suite and BEng Telecommunication and Networks, Mathematics is required at AS Level minimum Grade C or the equivalent.

 All Business School undergraduate Year 1 courses require Mathematics minimum of Grade C at O Level or the equivalent.